austinwangdev319/Aequor/README.md

 **A Real-Time Adaptive Cursor Stabilization and Visualization System for Hand Tremors**

-> *"Intent is like still water, while tremor is like wind blowing ripples.
-We cannot stop the wind from blowing, but we can build a harbor between fingertips and screens to calm the waves."*

----

 ## Overview

 **Aequor** (derived from the Latin term for *calm, still water*) is a digital cursor stabilization system specifically designed for individuals experiencing physiological or pathological hand tremors (4–12 Hz).